 Unexpected giants on Ostend’s seafront: ‘Rock Strangers’ by artist Arne Quinze brings bold, crumpled forms to the promenade, challenging the contrast between nature and urban life.

-Large, crumpled red sculptures are in the foreground, with a historic building and people visible in the background.
+Colorful sculptures stand in a pedestrian area in Ostend, with a historic building and modern architecture in the background.

 Towering shapes on the Ostend seafront: The 'Rock Strangers' by Arne Quinze bring an unexpected burst of color and form to the Belgian coast.